-TU Dublin was formally established in 2019 after merging Dublin Institute of Technology, the Institute of Technology Blanchardstown and the Institute of Technology Tallaght.
+TU Dublin was formally established in 2019 after merging the Dublin Institute of Technology, the Institute of Technology Blanchardstown and the Institute of Technology Tallaght.
 It is now one of the largest third-level education institutions in the country.
-The University is also investing over €500 million to build technology-related facilities to enhance the student experience.
+The university is also investing over €500 million in building technology-related facilities to enhance the student experience.

-With the institution's history stretching back almost one hundred and thirty years, Technological University Dublin has been a pioneer in providing technical higher education.
+With the institution's history stretching back almost one hundred and thirty years, Technological University Dublin has pioneered technical higher education.
 Its alumni play significant roles in the country's development through their innovations.
-The University's excellent reputation for providing inclusive and open learning experiences to students through courses ranging from foundation to undergraduate and PhD makes it attract students from all over the world.
+The university's excellent reputation for providing inclusive and open learning experiences to students through courses ranging from foundation to undergraduate and PhD makes it attractive to students worldwide.

 Why study at TU Dublin?

 1. Ireland's first technological university

 After the convergence of three partner technology institutions in the Dublin region, TU Dublin became the first Technological University in Ireland.

 It is where arts, business, engineering, and science disciplines meet with technology to provide high-quality education through the latest facilities and expert faculty members.
 With more than 30,000 students and 3,500 faculty and staff members, it is also one of the largest Irish universities that is a member institution of the European Institute of Technology and the European University Association.

 2. Huge variety of courses

 Through the five colleges at the university and their associated schools, TU Dublin offers more than 200 programmes in various disciplines like Humanities, Creative Arts, Business, Engineering, Sciences, Food and Sports, and Tourism, among others.